Hiruzen

-Hiruzen (蒜山) is the name of an area located in the North of Maniwa City in the norther of Okayama Prefecture, Japan.
-Hiruzen was formed of 3 small towns: Chuka, Yatsuka & Kawakami, which together were known as the town of Hiruzen, which was merged with several other towns to become current Maniwa City in 2005.
+Hiruzen (蒜山) is the name of an area located in the North of Maniwa City in the north of Okayama Prefecture, Japan.
+Hiruzen was formed of 3 small towns: Chuka, Yatsuka, and Kawakami, which together were known as the town of Hiruzen, which was merged with several other towns to become current Maniwa City in 2005.
 Its main feature is the Hiruzen Sanza (蒜山三座), a mountain located on the border of Okayama and Tottori prefectures on the main island of Honshu in Japan.
 The Hiruzen Sanza consists of three peaks of similar elevation, the highest being Mt.
 Kamihiruzen (Hiruzen (上蒜山)) at 1202 m.
 The Hiruzen Highlands, (also known as the Hiruzen Plateau) has an elevation of 500 m to 600 m.
 Hiruzen is an important part of the Daisen-Oki National Park.

 Etymology

 The name of Hiruzen in the Japanese language is formed from two kanji characters, 蒜, meaning garlic, and 山, meaning "mountain".